Firhouse: Secondary education

 The local secondary school, Firhouse Community College, was established in 1982, launching in September of that year.
 As of 2018, the school had approximately 780 students enrolled.
 The school contains a theatre, physical education hall, a multi-sport arena and a large playing field which is used for soccer and rugby matches.

 Firhouse Educate Together Secondary School (FETSS) was established in 2018.
 It got a permanent site for the school building in 2022.

 Religion

-There is a Roman Catholic parish entitled Parish of Firhouse which stretches out as far as Hunterswood and has a church named Our Lady of Mount Carmel.
+The Catholic parish of Firhouse stretches out as far as Hunterswood and has a church named Our Lady of Mount Carmel.
 When the parish was formed, it extended to "all of the townland of Tymon South and part of the townlands of Knocklyon, Ballycragh, Killininny, Templeogue and a little of that of Tallaght".
 Various regions of Firhouse today belong in the Catholic structure to the Parish of Ballyboden while Bohernabreena Parish also takes up much of the area, with a church in the mountains and another in Holy Rosary school.
 Historically the broad area was part of the large post-Penal Law parish of Rathfarnham.

 In the valley, adjacent to the Dodder, stood the Victory Centre, a Christian theological facility, and subsequent to its closure, in 2017 a facility of the Church of Scientology opened on its site.